TomRob08/C-Coding-Minds/Class-5/Homework-5.md

 # Homework 5
 ## User login interface
 Stark Industries has come to you to create a user login interface for their offices.
-They have files for all of their employees on record containing the user account number and password and the file is named the employees name.
+They have files for all of their employees on record containing the user account number, password and the file is named the employees name.
 Here are some of the files.

 [Kelly.txt](https://github.com/TomRob08/C-Coding-Minds/files/10203706/Kelly.txt)
 ```